changhsinlee/changhsinlee.github.io/_posts/2019-05-02-second-hackathon.md

 ## Design thinking helped us win

-When we were chatting and getting dinner before we started coding, Kurt mentioned that he went to a UX/UI meetup for a design thinking workshop a few weeks ago.
+We were chatting and getting dinner at the venue, and Kurt mentioned that he went to a UX/UI meetup for a design thinking workshop a few weeks ago.

+When he mentioned the word **design thinking**, I was like _hell yeahhhhh_.

 I first learned about design thinking from Code on The Beach last August.
 One of the talk I went was Jon Bosworth's ([@jbosworth](https://twitter.com/jbosworth)) talk on how they used design thinking to plan out the conference.